top of page

 Gabriela can be heard on New World, Centaur, BMOPSound, Mode, Naxos, and Tzadik records.

-Gabriela plays on a Vuillaume violin generously on loan from Mark Ptashne and a viola made by her father, Manuel Diaz.
+Gabriela plays on a Vuillaume violin and a viola made by her father, Manuel Diaz.

 Gabriela is proud to be a core member of the team that created Boston Hope Music, bringing music to patients and frontline workers during the pandemic.
 More info can be found at bostonhopemusic.org